-7:15pm PT by Lesley Goldberg, Michael O'Connell, Kate Stanhope
+7:15pm PT by Lesley Goldberg, Mikey O'Connell, Kate Stanhope

 ABC Renews Shonda Rhimes Trio, 8 Rookies, 'Castle,' 'Nashville' and More